Release Date: 9/16/2008

 I was really excited about this whole game and I’m surprised LucasArts lied and made a lot of things up.
 First I have to mention that you can’t choose which side you go on until the final boss fight.
 Without spoiling anything the whole game is based on you fighting with the dark side as Vader’s apprentice to bring The Emperor/The Sith Lord/Darth Sidius down so Vader can take his place.
 So, Unleashed takes place between episodes 3 and 4 (ok if you can’t the original 3 as 3, 4, and 5) and you try to bring about the Rebel Alliance to take the Empire down.
 While the story flip-flops a whole lot and doesn’t get interesting until the VERY end it keeps things interesting and there are a few new memorable characters that help make it interesting.

 The game throws WAY too many people at you so here’s a scenario.
 You have a bunch of Stormtroopers, 2 AT-ATs, 4 huge black Imperial dudes, 5 snipers, and 3 guys with turrets all wailing on you.
 How the HELL can you beat them all without dying?
-Well, use your force powers like lightning shield, saber toss, Force push, or Force throw.
-When you fight bigger enemies like Rancors or AT-ATs you get a button pressing sequence like in God of War and it’s not as fun as you think.
-There’s no variation like stick turns, button mashing etc. Most of it is just sitting and watching so it’s really broken.
+Well, use your force powers like a lightning shield, saber toss, Force push, or Force throw.
+When you fight bigger enemies like Rancors or AT-ATs you get a button-pressing sequence like in God of War and it’s not as fun as you think.
+There’s no variation like stick turns, button-mashing, etc. Most of it is just sitting and watching so it’s really broken.

 Another major flaw is when you’re force throwing.
-The game using both sticks to do this but it lacks depth perception and it’s hard to aim objects properly.
-Another stupid flaw is the retarded camera; even though you can control it the camera likes flopping around constantly and it makes you feel sick after awhile.
+The game uses both sticks to do this but it lacks depth perception and it’s hard to aim objects properly.
+Another stupid flaw is the retarded camera; even though you can control it the camera likes flopping around constantly and it makes you feel sick after a while.
 PLEASE!!!!
-Now, if you’re a Star Wars buff then there are a lot of files you can unlock and read, an art gallery, unlockable costumes, a cheat code section etc. I guess only the rest of the hardcore players will go back and play this again, but even me (a HUGE Star Wars fan) won’t go play this more than once.
-So, if you can bypass the absurdly cheap deaths with no recovering after falling, the repetitive fighting, and the lukewarm plot then, by all means, go for it.
+Now, if you’re a Star Wars buff then there are a lot of files you can unlock and read, an art gallery, unlockable costumes, a cheat code section, etc. I guess only the rest of the hardcore players will go back and play this again, but even I (a HUGE Star Wars fan) won’t go play this more than once.
+So, if you can bypass the absurdly cheap deaths with no recovery after falling, the repetitive fighting, and the lukewarm plot then, by all means, go for it.